Canadian Rockies, Access from Canmore AB, Canada

 - Breathtaking Canadian Rockies scenery

 - 1½ hours from Calgary International Airport to staging area

 - Optional Calgary airport shuttle

-- Ski already on your travel day in the afternoon
+- Ski in the afternoon on your travel day

 Join us for 3 or 4 night ski touring trips in this remote, scenic wilderness area: Just our group and nothing else but mountain scenery, powder skiing, camaraderie and a lovely timber frame lodge with panoramic windows.